Dallas Emergency Care for Wounds

 - You experience disorientation, high heart rate, fever, shortness of breath, or other unusual symptoms not long after receiving the wound

 Do not take chances with these symptoms.
-Call 911 immediately for assistance.
+Visit an ER immediately for assistance.

 Latent Wound Emergencies

 One of the biggest risk factors you are exposed to with a wound, emergency and otherwise, is infection.
 Even non-emergency wounds can turn into an emergency situation if an infection takes root.